We are now closed to new complaint registrations.

 What is mediation?

-• is without prejudice and confidential;
+• was without prejudice and confidential;

 What is the benefit of mediation?